Group meeting in work setting

 Three of these assignments are written up as detailed case studies and are assessed on the basis of application of an ethical and client centred systems psychodynamic approach, understanding of organisational function and self-reflective capacity.

 Other assignments are recorded as field notes as part of a practice log.
-This log is then appended to a professional development summary report which forms the last assignment and which is assessed on the basis of a reflective self appraisal, consultancy mindset and the range of work presented.
+This log is then appended to a professional development summary report which forms the last assignment and which is assessed on the basis of a reflective self-appraisal, consultancy mindset and the range of work presented.

 Attendance

-The course is part-time.
-In years 1 and 2, you will attend the course for two consecutive days per month, one day is dedicated to research the other to professional practice.
 The year is divided into three terms, each with 3 x 2 days of attendance.
-In years 3, 4 and 5 you will be required to attend supervision group meetings, individual supervision, tutorial meetings, our research symposium and open lectures.
+In years three, four and five you will be required to attend monthly online supervision group meetings, individual supervision, tutorial meetings, our research symposium and open lectures.
+From year three onwards much of the learning takes place online.

 Graduates of this course have: